HillZhang1999/llm-hallucination-survey/README.md

 1. **Halo: Estimation and Reduction of Hallucinations in Open-Source Weak Large Language Models** *Mohamed Elaraby, Mengyin Lu, Jacob Dunn, Xueying Zhang, Yu Wang, Shizhu Liu* [[paper]](https://arxiv.org/abs/2308.11764v2) 2023.8

-Some researchers claim that the behavior cloning phenemenon in SFT can induce hallucinations.
+Some researchers claim that the behavior cloning phenomenon in SFT can induce hallucinations.
 So some works try to mitigate hallucinations via *honesty-oriented SFT*.
 1. **MOSS: Training Conversational Language Models from Synthetic Data** *Tianxiang Sun and Xiaotian Zhang and Zhengfu He and Peng Li and Qinyuan Cheng and Hang Yan and Xiangyang Liu and Yunfan Shao and Qiong Tang and Xingjian Zhao and Ke Chen and Yining Zheng and Zhejian Zhou and Ruixiao Li and Jun Zhan and Yunhua Zhou and Linyang Li and Xiaogui Yang and Lingling Wu and Zhangyue Yin and Xuanjing Huang and Xipeng Qiu* [[repo]](https://github.com/OpenLMLab/MOSS) 2023